kali/kali.github.io/_drafts/2016-01-20-BigData-in-Rust.md

 The `converge()` call can be disregarded.
 Let's just print the number of groups to the console.

+### Thought on Resusability

 All in all, this is not too bad.

-The fact I was able to reuse an existing map/reduce is a good sign this that part at least could be library material.
+* the map/reduce part I was able to reuse so it is a good sign this that part at least could be library material
+* bibi_pod:
+    * assumes the target object is a RustDecodbable pod
+    * needs a well-defined file structure
+    * can be substituded by anything implementing the bibi trait
+* writting the POD is definitely data-specific, but not difficult
+* there is still quite a bit of plumbing in `query2_simple.rs`

 ## What's next

-Next time, we will have a look at import formats.
+Next time, we will have a look at input formats and how they affect the time.